4.6. Refractive Indices

 n = ot.RefractionIndex("Abbe", n=1.5, V=32)

-Details on how the model is estimated are found in Section 5.9.1.
+Note that materials with the same \(n_c\), \(V\) can still differ slightly, as many dispersion curves produce these two values.
+Details on how the model is estimated are located in Section 5.9.1.

 You can also specify the wavelength combination, for which n and V are specified: